MasonChinkin/availableFlatSurface/README.md

 AvailableFlatSurface is a clone of [OpenTable](opentable.com "OpenTable") using a react/redux front end calling to a rails/PostgreSQL backend hosted on Heroku.

 I designed and built this app in 10 days.
-The user can search restaurants, make reservations, save and review restaurants (coming soon), and see their save and reservation history on thier profile.
+The user can search restaurants, make reservations, save and review restaurants (coming soon), and see their save and reservation history on their profile.

 ## Index